Fujifilm X-A10 vs Leica X Typ 113

 It is notable that the X-A10 offers wifi support, while the X Typ 113 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The X Typ 113 is a recent model that features in the current product line-up of Leica.
-In contrast, the X-A10 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-A10 was succeeded by the Fujifilm X-A5.
+Both the X-A10 and the X Typ 113 have been discontinued, but can regularly be found used on eBay.
+The X-A10 was replaced by the Fujifilm X-A5, while the X Typ 113 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X-A10 and the Leica X Typ 113?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.